salesforcecli/plugin-release-management/README.md

                                                                                     target you'd like to use.
 Defaults
                                                                                     to ESNext if not specified

-  -v, --version=version                                                             Specify the typescript version you'd
+  -v, --version=version                                                             [default: latest] Specify the
-                                                                                    like to update to.
-Defaults to
+                                                                                    typescript version you'd like to
-                                                                                    latest if not specified
+                                                                                    update to.
+Defaults to latest if not specified

   --json                                                                            format output as json